What is CiviEvent?¶

 Some key concepts¶

 The chapters in this section take you through everything you need to know in order to get the most from CiviEvent.
-Below are a few concepts you might find helpful for you before you begin to set up your event.
+Below are a few concepts you might find helpful before you begin to set up your event.
 You will put these concepts into practical use when following the step-by-step tasks in the next chapters of this section.

 Events, participants and contacts¶